German antitrust watchdog launches new proceedings against Amazon

-Germany's antitrust watchdog said on Tuesday it has launched a new investigation into whether U.S. ecommerce giant Amazon (AMZN.O) is exploiting its market dominance.
+BERLIN (Reuters) - Germany’s antitrust watchdog said on Tuesday it has launched a new investigation into whether U.S. ecommerce giant Amazon is exploiting its market dominance.

 “In a first step, we are looking at whether Amazon is of outstanding, cross-market importance for competition,” the Federal Cartel Office said in a statement.